 2 – Tripod Shoulder Pad

 If my camera bag is already heavy and I’m using a heavy tripod, there are times when I prefer to hand-carry my tripod rather than upsetting the balance by strapping it to the side of the bag.
-When I’m doing this, I usually alternate between carrying with one hand or the other and hefting it up onto my shoulder.
+I usually alternate between carrying with one hand or the other and hefting it up onto my shoulder when I’m doing this.
 Instead of trying to balance it perfectly on my bag’s shoulder strap, it’s much nicer to have a thick, cushy tripod shoulder pad which I can then wedge up against the strap for stability.

 When it comes to tripod padding, the go-to solutions are going to be from LensCoat.
-Their basic LegCoats will cover those who just want to carry the tripod on their shoulder, and they come in a huge variety of colours or patterns.
-For the wildlife photographers out there who recognise the second scenario all too well, I can definitely recommend the LensCoat LegCusion.
-This clever device actually spans the distance between two legs, giving you a nice comfy v-shaped pad to push your shoulder into.
+Their basic LegCoats will cover those who want to carry the tripod on their shoulder, and they come in a wide variety of colours or patterns.
+For the wildlife photographers who recognise the second scenario all too well, I can recommend the LensCoat LegCusion.
+This clever device spans the distance between two legs, giving you a nice comfy v-shaped pad to push your shoulder into.

 With your shoulder wedged between the padding, your hand can firmly grip one of the tripod legs to steady the whole setup.
 Not only is this a comfortable way to carry things, but it also feels a lot more secure when you’re traversing tricky terrain with $15,000 of gear on your shoulder!
 Carrying the tripod like this also means the weight of your camera is pushing down into the tripod head, not at a right-angle to it as happens when you hang the tripod perpendicular to your body off the back of your shoulder.